hyperledger-labs/fabric-token-sdk/docs/interop.md

 The interop `Wallet` service, located under `token/services/interop/`, supports listing tokens with a desired matching preimage, and listing expired tokens, whose deadline have passed.

-In addition, the interop signer and verifier services are script specific, for example in the HTLC case the preimage is part of the signed message.
+In addition, the interop `Signer` and `Verifier` services are script specific, for example in the HTLC case the preimage is part of the signed message.

 Finally, the interoperability services which are responsible for assembling the token transaction and managing its lifecycle are the same as the [`Token Transaction Services`](./services.md).
 They are located in `token/services/interop`.